piboistudios/anvil/README.md

-	var ?verbose:Bool; // pipes the stdout of the build command to the stdout of the haxe build command. var ?libPath:String; // where the binaries are, if not at nativePath var ?includePath:String; // where the headers are if not at nativePath var ?deployInfo:{
+	var ?verbose:Bool; // pipes the stdout of the build command to the stdout of the haxe build command. var ?libPath:String; // where the binaries are, if not at nativePath var ?includePath:String; // where the headers are if not at nativePath var ?deployInfo:{p
-		var type:DeployType; // 'with-user-output' or 'to-path'
+		var type:DeployType; // with-user-output or to-path
 		var ?dest:String; // if to-path, the destination path to put built binaries };
+	var ?cacheMode:CacheMode; // cache mode, either always, on-change, or never.
-	var ?disableCache:Bool; // whether build caching is disabled.
-By default it will rebuild whenever any files in nativePath change
+			// on-change will rebuild whenever the source files are changed
+					// this is the default setting
 }

 ```
 If you specify `hxMakefile`, do not specify `buildCmd` (the command to run your hxMakefile *is* the build command), and vice-versa, do not specify `hxMakefile` if you want to run a command at the command line instead of using `HxMake`.